 Let’s take an example.

 Ryan’s Inc deals in industrial kitchen products business and only makes one product.
-A sales ledger for Ryan’s inc is put down in the grid below which shows all the sales done between January to June along with the payments which have been received and those for which the payment is pending.
+A sales ledger for Ryan’s inc is put down in the grid below.
+It shows the sales done between January to June.
+And the payments received and pending.
 By the end of June, all invoices except two (highlighted) have been settled.
 A sales ledger format for these transactions is shown below:

-The sales ledger format shows the date at which the sale was done along with the actual sale amount and the VAT information regarding the same.
-It also shows the gross amount which is to be paid by the customer.
-The last column shows the date on which the payment was received from the customer for the products that were sold.
-The sales ledger in the above example shows the actual sale amount which is $20445.
-It also shows the amount that was paid by the customers for the products that were sold i.e. $16,215.
+The sales ledger format shows the date at which the sale was made, along with the actual sale amount and the VAT information regarding the same.
+It also shows the gross amount, which is to be paid by the customer.
+The last column shows the date of receipt of payment from the customer for the products sold.
+The sales ledger in the above example shows the actual sale amount, which is $20445.
+It also shows the amount that was paid by the customers for the products that were sold, i.e., $16,215.
 The remaining amount of $4,230 is still pending to be paid by the customer.

-In this way, it becomes easy for a business to keep track of all its sales and the accounts receivables that are owed to the business.
-This ledger enables the business to record the sale of its products along with the information of the buyer and the amount that is owed.
+This way, it becomes easy for a business to keep track of all its sales and accounts receivables owed to the business.
+This ledger enables the business to record the sale of its products along with the buyer’s information and the amount owed.
 It aims to provide detailed information regarding the sale and any information regarding sales returns, discounts, and payment information.

 Advantages of Sales Ledger

 Some of the advantages are as follows.

 - They help businesses to keep detailed information regarding the sales made.

 - It helps in backtracking in case of any issue that arises in the future, like sales return, etc.